safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**4) Test Automation**
 <br>Now let's test the Automation.

-This time, because we connected the email trigger directly to the Workspace action, lets zip up the four .shp, and associated file types, to add as an attachment.
+This time, because we connected the Email Trigger directly to the Workspace Action, let's zip up the four .shp, and associated file types, to add as an attachment.

-Send an email *with an attachment* to the address created in the Email trigger.
+Send an email *with an attachment* to the address created in the Email Trigger.
 When the email is received by FME Server (SMTP), or FME Server fetches it (IMAP), the Automation will send a message to the Workspace Action.
 (Remember that an IMAP publication only checks for an email at the specified poll interval, so the result might not be immediate!)

 ---